vmware/differential-datalog/doc/tutorial/tutorial.md

 `var x: bigint = 125` declares a variable `x` with type integer and initial value 125.

+Signed integers are written as `signed<N>`, where `N` is the width of the integer in bits.
+Currently DDlog only supports integer with widths that are supported by the native machine type (e.g., 8, 16, 32, or 64 bits).
+DDlog supports all standard arithmetic operators over integers.

 Bit-vector types are described by `bit<N>`, where `N` is the bit-vector width.
 Bit-vectors are unsigned integers when performing arithmetic.
 DDlog supports all standard arithmetic and bitwise